svalinn/ALARA/doc/commandtext.rst

 			If, for example, the original ALARA run only gave results for the specific activity, and the user is now interested in results for decay heat and/or a consituent break-down.
-			The user could change the output block of the input file (or add a new output block) to include the newly desired results and then rerun ALARA using this restart option.
+			The user could change the output block of the :doc:`input file <inputtext.rst>`(or add a new output block) to include the newly desired results and then rerun ALARA using this restart option.

  -t <tree_filename>	set the filename for the tree file